whalebone/wb-docs/en/local_resolver.rst

 .. tip:: The default threshold for blocking is set to ``80`` which is safe even for larger network with liberal policy towards the users.
 For more restrictive policy we suggest setting threshold for blocking to ``70-75``, in very restrictive networks even down to ``60``.
 Audit is purely informative, however setting the threshold too low can result in too many logged incidents.

-* **Blacklist Feeds**

-  * Lists of domains, that has to be blocked
-  * Such domains do not have to be malicious, it could be just domains blocked based on legal requirements
-  * These lists are regularly updated by Whalebone

 * **Types of threats**

   * The default behavior is to include all types of threats